Xela-fork/php-tutorial/php/introduction.md

 Thus, the Web is based on the HTTP protocol, for HyperText Transfer Protocol.

-To use the HTTP protocol, we will have to use a web browser (Chrome, Safari, etc.).
+To use the HTTP protocol, we will have to use a web browser (Chrome, Firefox, Safari, Opera, Brave, Edge, etc.).

 When you request access to a web page, you go through a browser and use the HTTP protocol.